 - Sri S.R.
 Ashok, learned senior counsel representing the IT Department raised an objection relating to locus standi of the writ petitioners, submitting that this is not a common cause of action and the applicants, having individual causes of action, may have to approach the court ventilating their individual grievances.
 The counsel submitted that this is not a PIL and inasmuch as the petitioners approached the court with an oblique motive for extraneous considerations to lend a helping hand to dishonest persons, concealing their wealth.
 In the interest of protecting the public exchequer due to numerous persons and large scale fraud involved, the Department had issued the impugned proceeding in relation to the enormous monetary dealings in the form of demand drafts.

 - The counsel contended that if the crucial material is returned to applicants, the investigation cannot be completed by the department and the protection of public exchequer is of paramount importance and non-production of demand drafts would definitely jeopardize their interest especially in light of the fact that the petitioners had not approached this court with clean hands, the relief prayed cannot be granted.

 Opinion of the Bench

 - The demand draft is a “document” and merely because demand draft also happens to be a negotiable instrument under Negotiable Instruments Act it cannot lose its basic characteristic feature of being a document.
 For the purpose of invoking Section 131(1) of the Act, it is sufficient if it is a document and merely because it is valuable or invaluable document, it doesn’t cease to be a document.
-The expression “document” includes an electronic record as defined in Section 2(22AA) of the I.T Act, 2000.
+The expression “document” includes an electronic record as defined in Section 2(22AA) of the Income Tax Act.